dmccreary/micropython-clocks-and-watches/docs/about.md

 to have lots of great feedback by these large, bright high-contrast displays.
 As a rule, we now only include displays that are 2-inches or higher.

-The SmartWatch industry pushed manufactures to build lower-cost color displays that were over two inches and also included color.
-The key limitation with these displays is that they only run on slow SPI interfaces.
-When the drivers required that every pixel on the screen is updated to make even a small change we get slower drawing times.
+In the past 10-years the Smart Watch industry pushed manufactures to build lower-cost displays that were over two inches and also included 16-bit color.
+The key limitation with most of these displays is that they only run on slow SPI interfaces.
+When the drivers required that every pixel on the screen is updated, to make even a small single pixel change we need to deal with slower drawing times and flicker.

 Now companies like Lilygo have figured out how to increase the speed of the slower SPI interfaces to provide great flicker-free draw times.
 Draw times on the